ORNL/TASMANIAN/Doxygen/Installation.md

 The core capabilities of Tasmanian can be build with a few simple GNU Make commands.
 The basic build engine is useful for quick testing and exploring Tasmanian, or if CMake is unavailable or unwanted.
-Acceleration options other than OpenMP are not supported in the basic mode, but could be enabled by manually editing `Config/AltBuildSystems/Makefile.in` configuration file.
+Acceleration options other than OpenMP are not supported in the basic mode.

 * Using GNU Make with `g++` and optionally `gfortran` and `/usr/bin/env python`
 ```